Cabot Corp withdraws 2020 earnings forecast

-March 30 (Reuters) - Specialty chemicals company Cabot Corp said on Monday it was withdrawing its fiscal 2020 earnings forecast amid the coronavirus pandemic.
+(Reuters) - Specialty chemicals company Cabot Corp (CBT.N) said on Monday it was withdrawing its fiscal 2020 earnings forecast amid the coronavirus pandemic.

 The company said it was also exploring ways to reduce capital expenditures and had put a hold on any near-term share buyback plans.